 As a writer I have concentrated on exploring the territory that immediately surrounds us and which therefore gets overlooked.
 I cling to the belief that almost any location, if we give it enough attention, will reveal itself to be full of interest.
-I wrote a book called Isolarion, about taking a journey down a multi-cultural street in my own neighbourhood.
-Why go to the other side of the world, I asked, when the world has come to you?
+I wrote a book called Isolarion, about making an urban pilgrimage down a multi-cultural street in my own neighbourhood.
 In Nocturne: A Journey in Search of Moonlight, I focused on the moon and the light it casts, re-forging a connection broken by light pollution and the frenetic pace of modern life.
 Although both these books were largely researched on foot, they were written up on the train I took to work each morning.

 North Sea: A Visual Anthology was published by Thames & Hudson on 30 March 2017.